soveng/website/src/data/no-solutions-transcripts/09 - No Strudelutions - essence.md

 # Essence of "No Strudelutions" (Episode 09)

-**Context:** A free-flowing conversation touching on iteration culture (“no strudelutions”), experimentation islands, and scaling Sovereign Engineering (SE) mindsets beyond the cohort.
+**Context:** A free-flowing conversation touching on iteration culture (“no strudelutions”), experimentation islands, and scaling Sovereign Engineering mindsets beyond the cohort.

 ## Core Themes & Insights